Atmaware/monorepo/packages/discover/README.md

-# omnivore-discover
+# ruminer-discover

 ## What is this?

 One of my biggest problems is actually discoverability of articles.
 I have my five sites, and my link aggregators like Reddit.
 This is a bubble, and I miss a lot this way.

-So I wanted to see if I could create something that would enable discoverability from Omnivore.
+So I wanted to see if I could create something that would enable discoverability from Ruminer.

-I had a few goals when creating Omnivore Discover.
+I had a few goals when creating Ruminer Discover.

 ![Example Screen](./docs/example.png)